Temple of the Cross Complex

 The Temple of the Cross Complex is a complex of temples at the Maya site of Palenque in the state of Chiapas in Mexico.
 It is located in the south-east corner of the site and consists of three main structures: the Temple of the Cross, Temple of the Sun, and the Temple of the Foliated Cross.
 The Temple of the Cross is the largest and most significant.
 The temple is a step pyramid containing bas-relief carvings inside.
 The temple was constructed to commemorate the rise of Chan Bahlum II to the throne after the death of Pacal the Great.
 The bas-relief carvings reveal Chan Bahlum receiving the great gift from his predecessor.
-The cross motif found at the complex allude to the names given to the temples, but in reality the cross is a representation to the World Tree that can be found in the center of the world according to Mayan mythology.
+The cross motif found at the complex allude to the names given to the temples, but in reality the cross is a representation to the World Tree that can be found in the center of the world according to Maya mythology.